PyFstat/PyFstat/joss-paper/paper.md

 is generally limited by computational resources, as the required number of matched-filter templates increases steeply for long observation times and wide parameter spaces.
-The C-based LALSuite library [@lalsuite] contains many sophisticated search methods with a long development history and high level of optimization, but is not very accessible for researchers new to the field or for students;
+The C-based `LALSuite` library [@lalsuite] contains many sophisticated search methods with a long development history and high level of optimization, but is not very accessible for researchers new to the field or for students;
 nor is it very convenient for rapid development and integration with modern technologies like GPUs or machine learning.
 Hence, `PyFstat` serves a dual function of

-- making LALSuite CW functionality more easily accessible through a Python interface, thus facilitating the new user experience and, for developers, the exploratory implementation of novel methods;
+(i) making `LALSuite` CW functionality more easily accessible through a `Python` interface, thus facilitating the new user experience and, for developers, the exploratory implementation of novel methods;
-- providing a set of production-ready search classes for use cases not yet covered by LALSuite itself, most notably for MCMC-based candidate followup.
+and (ii) providing a set of production-ready search classes for use cases not yet covered by `LALSuite` itself, most notably for MCMC-based followup of promising candidates from wide-parameter-space searches.

 So far, `PyFstat` has been used for